lmc-eu/spirit-design-system/CONTRIBUTING.md

 - Use `make test-e2e-update` to update the snapshots.
 - Use `make test-e2e-report` to generate and serve a report of visual regression testing.
 Find a report URL in the terminal output.

+For detailed information about writing and extending E2E tests, see the [E2E Testing Guidelines][e2e-testing].

 👉 Visual snapshots are generated based on the platform, so we need to use the same platform locally and on CI (GitHub Actions).

 ⚠️ The version number of the [Playwright][playwright] dependency must be the same in `package.json` file and in the `./bin/make/e2e.sh` to ensure that no additional [Playwright][playwright] dependencies will need to install (browsers are backed in the Docker image).
 See https://playwright.dev/docs/docker.